Dr. Keith Knapp

 Professor

 A native of Pound Ridge, New York, Dr. Keith Knapp received his B.A. in History and Asian Studies from the State University of New York at Albany and his M.A. and Ph.D. degrees in East Asian History from the University of California, Berkeley.
 His research focuses on the cultural and social history of early medieval China (AD 100-600); he is particularly interested in the moral and religious values that people of this era used to navigate and understand their world.
 He has authored Selfless Offspring: Filial Children and Social Order in Medieval China (2005), as well as numerous book chapters and articles.
-He is one of the co-editors of Early Medieval Chinese Texts: A Bibliographic Guide (2015), and is the co-editor, along with Albert Dien, of the long-awaited Cambridge History of China, Volume Two: The Six Dynasties 220-589 (2020).
+He is one of the co-editors of Early Medieval Chinese Texts: A Bibliographic Guide (2015), and the long-awaited Cambridge History of China, Volume Two: The Six Dynasties 220-589 (2019).
 Presently, he is working on two manuscripts: “The Lives of Filial Children: A Study of Two Medieval Chinese Manuscripts Preserved in Kyoto,” and “Between Fragmented and United: A History of Medieval China.”

 Featured Publications